The following professionals lent their expertise to this article:

 Rasmussen University

-Graduates are prepared for the NCLEX-PN exam and LPN licensure in Florida or Minnesota.
-The program also meets the requirements for licensure in most other U.S. states.
+Graduates qualify for the NCLEX-PN exam and LPN licensure in Florida or Minnesota.
+The program meets the requirements for licensure in most other U.S. states.
 Students should confirm licensure eligibility before enrollment.

 Mode: Hybrid